A Guide to Trusts: Everything You Need to Know

 Person deciding between types of trusts

 The kind of trust you pick will depend on whom you choose as beneficiaries, when and how you want to distribute funds, and what kind of taxes or potential liabilities you want to protect your estate from.
-One of the most important factors when choosing a trust is whether you want to access and control the trust during your lifetime, so it is important to distinguish between two general types of trusts: revocable and irrevocable.
+One of the most important factors when choosing a trust is whether you want to access and control the trust during your lifetime.

 Revocable vs. Irrevocable Trusts